abishekatp/notes/QC/131_MS_Classical_Information.md

 ## What do we mean by Independence and Correlation of multiple systems?

 * We have seen that the multiple system is just a combination of single systems.
-Two systems are said to be independent if learning the classical state of the each of the system doesn't depen on the other one.
-First we will the independence between two systems then we can easily generalise that idea for the mulitple systems with more than two individual systems.
+Two systems are said to be independent if learning the classical state of the each of the system doesn't depend on the other one.
+In other words learning the classical state of the any one system doesn't give any information about the other system.
+* First we will the independence between two systems then we can easily generalise that idea for the mulitple systems with more than two individual systems.

 ### Independence between two single systems

 * First we will define the multiple systems $(X_1, X_2)$ represented by a probabilistic column vector $|\psi\rangle$.
-Here both $X_1$ and $X_2$ are classical systems that represent a Bit with classical state set $\Sigma_1 = \{0,1\}$ and $\Sigma_2 = \{0,1\}$ as we discussed in the previous section.
+Here both $X_1$ and $X_2$ are classical bit with classical state set $\Sigma_1 = \{0,1\}$ and $\Sigma_2 = \{0,1\}$ as we discussed in the previously.

 * Here the current probabilistic state of Bits $X_1$ and $X_2$ are represented by the column vectors $|\psi_1\rangle$ and $|\psi_2\rangle$ respectively.
 We can define these vectors mathematically as follows.